ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Class Variables

- * `public ValueChangedEvent OnValueChanged` - Emitted when the control is interacted with.
  * `public enum Direction` - 3D Control Directions
   * `autodetect` - Attempt to auto detect the axis
   * `x` - X axis